PetroIvaniuk/covid-19/README.md

 - [Coronavirus cases in Singapore: What we know so far](https://www.straitstimes.com/multimedia/graphics/2020/02/spore-virus-cases/index.html) by Chee Wei Xian, Thong Yong Jun, Lee Pei Jie and Tampus Charles, **The Straits Time**, February 6, 2020

 ## Datasets and Competitions ##
-- [Resource Library](https://c19hcc.org/resource-library).
+- [Resource Library](https://c19hcc.org/resource-library) by COVID-19 Healthcare Coalition.
 In this site you can find a various data and insights gathered from healthcare organizations, technology firms, nonprofits, academia, and startups.
-- [Resource Library from Social Media for Public Health](http://www.socialmediaforpublichealth.org/covid-19/resources/).
+- [Resource Library](http://www.socialmediaforpublichealth.org/covid-19/resources/) by COVID-19 Healthcare Coalition.
 This page collects links to resources for academics and other investigators, including websites of our collaborators and academic partners, and datasets pertinent to the COVID-19 pandemic.
 - [Mobility Trends Reports.
 Apple](https://www.apple.com/covid19/mobility).
 Learn about COVID‑19 mobility trends in countries/regions and cities.
 Reports are published daily and reflect requests for directions in Apple Maps.
 - COVID19 Global Forecasting [Week 1](https://www.kaggle.com/c/covid19-global-forecasting-week-1), [Week 2](https://www.kaggle.com/c/covid19-global-forecasting-week-2), [Week 3](https://www.kaggle.com/c/covid19-global-forecasting-week-3), [Week 4](https://www.kaggle.com/c/covid19-global-forecasting-week-4), [COVID19 Local US-CA Forecasting Week 1](https://www.kaggle.com/c/covid19-local-us-ca-forecasting-week-1/).
 In this challenges, you will be predicting the cumulative number of confirmed COVID19 cases in various locations across the world, as well as the number of resulting fatalities, for future dates.
 - [COVID-19 Open Research Dataset Challenge (CORD-19)](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge).
+[Dataset page](https://pages.semanticscholar.org/coronavirus-research).
 Answer key questions using natural language processing to help the world to understand COVID-19 faster.
   - Round 1: Submission deadline is April 16, 2020 at 11:59pm UTC.
   - Round 2: Submission deadline is June 16, 2020 at 11:59pm UTC.
 - COVID-19 Dataset Award [4/03/20](https://www.kaggle.com/data/139140), [5/04/20](https://www.kaggle.com/data/142091).
 The goal is to publish datasets that are useful for helping to understand COVID-19.